 “We’re not together, Jack.
 We were, but not anymore.”

 Jack couldn’t believe his ears.
 “You’re leaving me?” he asked.

 “That’s right,” she said.
 “You and me–it would never work.”
 She started to turn and paused briefly.
 Jack thought she had changed her mind.
 He saw her hand flicker and for an instant, he knew she was about to reach for him, but then she pulled her hand back, turned on her heels, and walked off.

 “That’s it?
 You’re just going to walk away?” he screamed.
 She didn’t stop, didn’t even flinch.
 Jack hung his head.
 “You’re just going to walk away,” he whispered.

 It’s a lot easier to tell readers what’s happening.
 Kate’s sad.
 Jack has a broken heart because Kate left him.
 But when you show readers what’s happening through imagery and dialogue, they can enter the scene and become part of it.
 This makes reading an experience and it helps readers connect on an emotional level.

 Creative Writing Prompts

-Apply the guidelines above to show readers the feeling in a piece of writing.
+Apply the guidelines above to emotionally engage readers with a piece of writing.
 The creative writing prompts below will help you kick-start your sentence, paragraph, poem, or short story.
 These prompts allow you to focus on effectively generating emotion instead of trying to come up with characters, plots, and other basic writing ideas.